 - You have a relatively stable regular customer base.

-- You have at least some rudimentary know-your-customer logic in place.
+- You possess at least some rudimentary know-your-customer logic in place.

-- You have a certain degree of control over your customers.
+- You’ve got a certain degree of control over your customers.

 - Your customers are selling their products and services to their respective clients.
 I.e., they are not necessarily the final users of actual products.